If you’re looking for how to provide references for a job (or who to list as references for a job), then you’re in the right place.

 I also don’t recommend saying, “references available upon request,” on your resume.
 This doesn’t need to be said; employers already assume you have references that you can provide.
 So including this sentence just makes your resume format look outdated.

+One important step about learning how to send references is knowing when to send them.
 Since you don’t want to give references too early (as discussed above), you should not provide a list of references on an application form, either.

 Instead, put a note indicating that you have multiple personal and professional references that you’re ready to provide, however, you’d like to speak first to ensure that the position is a potential good match.